arleyschrock/dynamic-proxy/README.md

-Other times, however, the behavior you want to apply can be generalized such that you'd rather not have to override each method individually. (for example, logging how long it took to invoke each method)  In such a scenario, you can use *sexy-proxy* to create a proxy where the `Proceed` method will actually invoke the method on an arbitrary instance of the type that you provide when instantiating your proxy.
+Other times, however, the behavior you want to apply can be generalized such that you'd rather not have to override each method individually. (for example, logging how long it took to invoke each method)  In such a scenario, you can use *Dynamic-proxy* to create a proxy where the `Proceed` method will actually invoke the method on an arbitrary instance of the type that you provide when instantiating your proxy.